 underlying dynamics of trauma and addiction.

 insurance is covered.

 Trauma Therapy Services

-patients recover from trauma:
+to help our patients recover from trauma:

 Somatic Experience Therapy – This is an evidence-based treatment for addiction that aims to

 help people process and move on from traumatic events.
 It is based on

 the research of psychologist Peter Levine, who realized that wild animals

 are unaffected by trauma despite living under the threat of death on a